larpchronicles/rules/19_status-effects.md

 ---
 If a term is denoted as visible, it is something you are permitted to respond with if a player asks “What do I see?”

-## Curse of Transformation
+## Effect Clarifications

 ---
+### Curse of Transformation
-* Curse of Transformation (COT) makes the target immune to COT, meaning the effect does not stack.
+* Curse of Transformation (CoT) makes the target immune to CoT, meaning the effect does not stack.
+* Any character or NPC created by CoT is not capable of inflicting CoT on another character.
+The only time this is not true is for very specific and limited plot reasons.
-* There are three types of COT:  Ones that go away on death, ones that go away on resurrection, and ones that go away only with ritual.
+* There are three types of CoT:  Ones that go away on death, ones that go away on resurrection, and ones that go away only with ritual.
 All COTs may be removed by ritual.
->Examples:
->
->If you are CoT into a skeleton (think like a Greater version of Create Undead), that'll probably go away on death.
+  * If you are CoT into a skeleton (think like a Greater version of Create Undead), that'll probably go away on death.
->
->If you are CoT into a Vampire, that might go away on Resurrection.
+  * If you are CoT into a Vampire, that might go away on Resurrection.
->
->If you are CoT into a Plot device, that might require a ritual.
+  * If you are CoT into a Plot device, that might require a ritual.

+### Entrapment Clarification
+The Entrapment spell allows a caster the chance to capture the spirit of a target.
+Entrapment works on ANY creature that matches the following:
+* Must have human-like intelligence.
+* Must be alive.
+* Must have a spirit that is **NOT** protected by a SPIRIT BOTTLE effect.
+* Must not crumble at 0 hp/body.

+### Metabolism Clarification
+>Pending.

+### Shattering & Destroying
+Shattering or destroying containers that contain things does NOT affect the items within it.

-## Skillless Clarification
+### Skillless Clarification

----
 Skilless refers to any abilities purchased with Skill Points.
 You do not lose any Armor or Health Points gained from purchased skills.

 ## Status Effects